eslint/rfcs/designs/2023-relative-cache/README.md

 ## Open Questions

-No.
+Question: Should we make every cache shareable, or keep the shreable-cache flag default to false?

+Answer: We don't know how people are currently using the cache file, so we can't make assumptions about what is and isn't safe to change.
+Even if we made a shareable cache the default (which would be a breaking change), we'd still need a way to enable the previous behavior in case there is a use case we aren't aware of..

 ## Help Needed

-Decision needed: Make every cache shareable, or keep the shreable-cache flag default to false?

-I originally planned the shareable-cache flag so that users of eslint could not be surprised by changed cache behavior, and would also not have to regenerate their cache for a patch version change.
-But I discovered by testing that there is no way to NOT force people to regenerate their eslint cache with this change.
-That's because by adding the 'shareable-cache' flag, it adds a property to the ConfigArray object.
-Even if it's set to false (the old behavior), the object's structure changes with a new property field.
-This in turn changes the ConfigArray object's stringify results, which are fed into a hash function to create a hash key.
-(See lint-result-cache.js function hashOfConfigFor.)
-In turn, that becomes a part of the eslintcache file.
-I think it's so that everything will be re-scanned with configuration changes.

-For that reason, should we simply have a shareable cache full of relative paths be the only behavior?
-That means no command line flag, and strictly internal changes that would be invisible to the end user.
-On the other hand, if this change DOES have undesirable side effects because people are using eslint in unexpected ways, having the flag default to the old behavior would save them from surprises on upgrade.
-Judging by the number of .gitignore files with .eslintcache in them, people are used to this cache not being shareable.

-What would the eslint team prefer?
-No flag, or keep the shareable-cache flag and default to false?
+None at this time.

 ## Frequently Asked Questions